cooper/quiki/doc/configuration.md

 ### page.enable.cache

+_Optional_.
 Enable caching of generated pages.

 For best performance, page caching is enabled by default, and quiki will only generate pages if the source file has been modified since the cache